multimodalAI/multimodal-ai-hugo-group/content/omaib-r3/about.md

 ---
 ### 📌 Who Can Apply

+**Challenge owners**

+We welcome companies, national laboratories, research institutes, charities, NHS and care providers, public bodies, regulators, standards bodies, Catapults and other organisations with a real-world problem.
+Universities and university-hosted facilities are also welcome where they hold a genuine problem and relevant resources.

+An existing UKOMAIN partnership is not required; overseas organisations may apply with an accountable UK-based co-owner.

+Challenge owners should bring a challenge with a clearly defined problem, relevant data or an accessible data source, and one named contact authorised to coordinate their organisation’s involvement.

+**Sandpit applicants and funded teams**

+UK-based researchers, research engineers and domain or evaluation specialists may apply, including ECRs and suitably experienced students.
+Applicants should bring relevant skills, attend both days and have time to contribute afterwards.
+Teams will form or develop at the sandpit.

-This call is open to academic researchers based at [UK institutions eligible for UKRI funding](https://www.ukri.org/publications/organisation-eligibility/).
-Following the [EPSRC individual eligibility guideline](https://www.ukri.org/councils/epsrc/guidance-for-applicants/check-if-you-are-eligible-for-funding/), fixed-term researchers (e.g. PDRAs) are also eligible as a PI if they can obtain support from their organisation (e.g., line manager approval) and the term of employment extends beyond the duration of the proposed research project.
-We strongly encourage applications from:
+Each funded project must have one Principal Investigator (PI) based at a UK institution eligible for UKRI funding.
+Following the EPSRC individual eligibility guideline, fixed-term employees, such as Postdoctoral Research Associates (PDRAs), are eligible as a PI if they can obtain support from their organisation (e.g., line manager approval) and the term of employment extends beyond the duration of the proposed research project.

-- Interdisciplinary and cross-institutional teams
-- Projects involving industry or policy partners
-- Early-career and underrepresented researchers
-- Collaborators aligned with UKRI’s Tomorrow’s Engineering Research Challenges

-In addition to the typical eligibility above, proposals must meet the following **scope expectations**:

-- Include at least one industry partner, with a letter of support required in the full application
-- Involve at least one end-user stakeholder, with a clear plan for engagement
-- Demonstrate a commitment to open research practices, including releasing code and data using platforms such as GitHub
-- Include at least one named applicant (PI or Co-I) with prior experience in collaborative open-source software or benchmark development relevant to the proposed work.
+At least one PI or Co-I must have relevant open-source or benchmark-development experience.
+Cross-institutional teams are welcome; non-UK collaborators or UK collaborators ineligible for funding may contribute as unfunded partners.

+**Important:** Challenge owners and funded teams have separate roles.
+The challenge owner’s organisation and its representatives cannot be lead applicants or co-applicants for project funding to address their own challenge.
+The funded project must be led by a different organisation.

 ---